Contact us at email@example.com if you need assistance accessing any of the information on this page.

 If you are concerned, please call the 24-hour MCH line on 13 22 29.

-To help stop the spread of coronavirus (COVID-19), the Department of Health and Human Services (DHHS) has advised councils in Victoria to conduct all MCH appointments by phone until further notice.
+To help stop the spread of coronavirus (COVID-19), the Department of Health and Human Services (DHHS) has advised councils in Victoria to conduct some MCH appointments by phone until further notice.

 Yes.
 Your MCH nurse will call you at your booked appointment time.
 Please note that the call may come up on your phone as a private number.

-The move to MCH phone consultations will still allow us to assess that your baby is growing and healthy and we will talk to you more about this at your first phone consultation.
+The move to MCH phone consultations will still allow us to assess that your child is growing and healthy and we will talk to you more about this at your first phone consultation.

 f you have any concerns regarding your baby’s feeding, please call Council on 9404 8888 to make an appointment for a phone consultation with a lactation consultant.
 Breastfeeding drop in sessions will not run, but again you can ring and schedule an appointment to speak to a lactation consultant.